Special offer

 • At-will statement

-You can also give the employment letter to a legal professional to review before sending it to your top applicant.
+You could also give the employment letter to a legal professional for review before sending it to your chosen applicant.

-Once your preferred candidate accepts to be your first employee, it’s time to tell the remaining applicants who want the role that you have offered it someone else.
+Once your preferred candidate accepts to be your first employee, you could also tell the remaining applicants who want the role that you have offered it to someone else.
 You may send rejection letters through email.
-However, you can also call them on the phone and tell them about your decision to hire someone else.
+However, you could also call them and inform them of your decision to hire someone else.

-Be honest and supportive when explaining the reason you rejected their application to your company.
-You can also offer constructive feedback on their resume, test, interview and other application phases.
-Close the rejection email or phone call by wishing them luck in their search.
+You may also offer constructive feedback on their resume, test, interview, and other application phases.
+You could then close the rejection email or phone call by wishing them luck in their search.

-An excellent onboarding experience can help your employee succeed in their new role.
-It can also give them what they need to make an impact and improve your business.
-Therefore, consider planning their duties and responsibilities for the first month.
-Also, give them an employee handbook and ensure they understand everything it contains.
-Setting clear expectations and goals can help you measure their success in your business.
+An excellent onboarding experience could help your employee do well in their new role.
+It may also give them what they need to make an impact and improve your business.
+You might consider planning their duties and responsibilities for the first month.
+Also, you could give them an employee handbook and check that they understand everything it contains.
+Setting clear expectations and goals could be helpful in measuring their success in your business.

 Have your new hire completes the required forms.
 The TD1 form is a document that determines how much tax the government can deduct from your employee’s income.
 When hiring an employee in Ontario or other provinces, employees may also have to fill out the TD1 form of their province or territory of employment.

-Once you’re done with the onboarding phase, measure your hiring process success and ensure your investments is worthwhile.
-Create performance reports if you used different tools or platforms for your job posting.
+Once you’re done with the onboarding phase, you may then measure your hiring process success and ensure your investment is worthwhile.
+Creating performance reports may help if you used different tools or platforms for your job posting.

-Measuring your success can help you get more results for your future job postings and improve the process for your next hire.
+Measuring your success could help you get more results for your future job postings and improve the process for your next hire.

 Hiring your first employee FAQs

-How much does it cost to hire your first employee?
+How much could it cost to hire my first employee?

-The average cost of hiring a new employee is nearly $4,700, and it takes 42 days on average to fill a role.
-It includes the cost for recruiting, benefits, training and other related expenses.
+The average cost of hiring a new employee is nearly US$4,700, and it takes 44 days on average to fill a role.
+This includes the cost for recruiting, benefits, training, and other related expenses.

-What should I look for when hiring an employee?
+What could I look for when hiring an employee?

-Look for a candidate’s flexibility, resilience and versatility.
-An applicant’s cultural fit, competitive drive, passion and sense of accountability are key.
-Also, consider the applicant’s experience, skills and qualifications.
-Some applicants don’t have the experience to take up a role but possess the personality traits and skills your business needs.
-When looking for your first employee in Canada, consider these applicants, unless the role specifically requires industry experience.
+You could look for a candidate’s flexibility, resilience, and versatility.
+An applicant’s cultural fit, competitive drive, passion, and sense of accountability are also useful to watch out for.
+Also, you could consider the applicant’s experience, skills, and qualifications.
+Some applicants may not have the experience to take up a role but possess the personality traits and skills your business needs.
+You may wish to consider these applicants when looking for your first employee in Canada, unless the role specifically requires industry experience.

 1. Define the role before starting the hiring process